I’ve been bottling something up, Sara Bareilles-style for two months. And today, I share.

 Here’s what did…

-While doing all of this, I was juggling a full-time corporate career in financial marketing (I know, I know, most of you had no idea).
+While doing all of this, I was juggling a full-time corporate career in financial marketing (I know, I know, most of you had no idea I was doing things like appointment setter services and lead generation).
 I was as tight-lipped as kid in a warhead challenge about it because I didn’t want the job to define me.

 I don’t want to minimize a career of seven years.
 I worked hard there.
+I worked even harder to get the job in the first place.
+I spent many evenings, as I’m sure lots of other people did, to make my resume stand out from the crowd.
+How I wish we had access to somewhere like arc resumes that could give us a helping hand so we didn’t have to do it ourselves.
+With services like that available, it has never been easier to achieve the job of your dreams.
+But whilst I missed out on this helpline, it allowed me to improve on my skills that allowed me to excel in this career.
 I’m proud of the writing I contributed and the progressive ideas, albeit scant, I was able to push during my tenure.
 Ultimately, however, the corporate gig became a Catch-22.
 It fueled my creative work financially (because there’s not bookoo bucks in eco-fashion) and gave me the stability I craved.
 But it also zapped my slowly-dwindling energy and attention (this is 30) and, because of this, I could never devote the time required to turn The Peahen into a full-fledged business.

 It also didn’t help that finance bored me as much as discussing the heat in Austin.
 Like, we get it, we’re all wearing 100% cotton undies and swiping our Tom’s of Maine® in unintended places over here!